shubhpsd/shubhpsd.github.io/content/blog/home-server/index.md

 draft: false
 description:
-  "How I built a complete home server setup with Proxmox VE on a Dell OptiPlex 3060, running 20+ services including Nextcloud, Jellyfin, and more.
-A journey from commerce background to self-hosting enthusiast."
+  "How I built a complete home server setup with Proxmox VE on a Dell OptiPlex 3060, running 20+ services including Nextcloud, Immich, Jellyfin etc., this is also a guide to help you get started with your homelab journey."
 tags:
   [
     "homelab",